 The Five Best Goat’s Cheeses in the World

 Goat’s milk is prized for its richness, not only in terms of protein and fat content, but especially for its high calcium content.
-Since goats can survive poor and dry pastures, they have long been the traditional livestock in both mountainous and dry regions where their milk is turned into various cheeses.
+Since goats can thrive even on poor and dry pastures, they have long been the traditional livestock in both mountainous and dry regions where their milk is turned into various cheeses.
 Here are five of the best.

 Manouri, Greece